linsomniac/fernetcrypt/README.md

-# Fernet
+# FernetCrypt

 A command-line tool that implements [Fernet encryption](https://cryptography.io/en/latest/fernet/).

-Fernet encryption is a Python library that implement best-practices for encrypting data using a password.
-It is a combination of AES, PKCS7, HMAC, and SHA256 for doing the heavy lifting.
+FernetCrypt encryption is a Python library that implement best-practices for encrypting data using a password.

+Fernet is a combination of AES, PKCS7, HMAC, and SHA256 for doing the heavy lifting.

 This tool includes a "raw" mode which just writes the raw salt and then the encrypted data, or the normal mode which stores the salt in base85 format and also